So, you’re considering an EMBA?

-Yes, the road to an EMBA acceptance can be complicated and unwieldy – especially if you’ve been out of the school-loop for a long time.
-But on the positive side, I’ve worked with so many clients who have not only found the acceptance thrilling, but also found the application process illuminating as they reflect on their careers, their lives, and their goals.
+Yes, the road to an Executive MBA (EMBA) acceptance can be complicated and unwieldy – especially if you’ve been out of the academic loop for a long time.
+But on the positive side, I have worked with so many clients who have not only found the acceptance thrilling but also found the application process illuminating as they reflect on their careers, their lives, and their goals.

 This ultimate guide for EMBA applicants covers these topics:

 - A closer look at 5 top EMBA programs

 - Top EMBA program stats

 - What do EMBA program adcoms look for in applicants?

 - Getting started on your EMBA applications

 - How to distinguish yourself through your admissions essays

 - Tips for securing strong EMBA recommendation letters

 Essentially, any MBA program is a graduate program in business administration for professionals who seek knowledge, skills, a credential, and/or a network to advance in their careers and to maximize their business performance.